pradhyumn32/BharatBhraman/README.md

    - Write and publish your own blogs.

 4. **Engage with Content(coming soon):**
-   - Like posts to show appreciation and leave comments to start discussions.
+   - Like and comment (reviews) posts to show appreciation and leave comments to start discussions.

 5. **Follow Users(coming soon):**
    - Follow other users to see their posts on your feed.